SAP/ui5-webcomponents-react/docs/Guidelines.md

 ## Naming Convention for Props
 - All Event handlers **must** start with `on`.<br />
    e.g. `onClick`, `onSelect`, `onSelectionChange`, .etc<br />
-   All Events must pass a instance of the `Event`-Class as single parameter.
+   All Events must pass an instance of the `Event`-Class as single parameter.
 - When passing additional elements into a component, a slot should be used.
 This prop should contain a `ReactNode` or an array of ReactNodes (`ReactNode[]` or `ReactNodeArray`)

 You must follow the coding style as best you can when submitting code.
 Take note of naming conventions, separation of concerns, and formatting rules.
 You can use the code formatter [Prettier](https://prettier.io/) to handle some of this for you automatically.